move-coop/parsons/docs/bill_com.rst

 `Bill.com <https://www.bill.com>`_ is an online billing and invoicing tool.
 This class contains methods to:

-- get lists of customers, users, and invoices
+- Get lists of customers, users, and invoices
-- read, create, and send invoices
+- Read, create, and send invoices
-- read, create, and get customers
+- Read, create, and get customers
-- check whether two customers are the same
+- Check whether two customers are the same

 For more information, see `Bill.com developer docs <https://developer.bill.com/hc/en-us/categories/360002253732>`_